 Urania is the right place for observing the sky above Zurich.
 You can also turn your fascination into scientific curiosity.
 In the middle of the city, opposite the Lindenhof, is the Urania-Sternwarte.
 It is the first Swiss observatory to offer a view of the universe.

 Zeiss-Werke in the East German town of Jena built the telescope in 1908.
 It is in the 51-Meter-high tower.
 This allows the twelve-ton telescope possible to magnify the moon up to 600 times.

 Not only is the view of the stars beautiful in Urania.
 You can also see the old town and Zurich city.

 Address: Uraniastrasse 9, 8001.
 Tram: 6, 7, 11, 13 – Rennweg

 Bahnhofstrasse is directly in front of the train station on the other side of the Landesmuseum.
-It is only 1 minute by foot.
+It is only 1 minute on foot.

 During the Christmas season, Bahnhofstrasse is also lined up with pretty night lights.

 Most shops are open on weekdays from 9:00 AM to 8:00 PM, and Saturdays from 9:00 AM to 6:00 PM.
 However, each shop has its own opening hours.
 It is best to check directly with the store regarding its opening hours.

 Address: Bahnhofstrasse 8001 Zurich.
 Tram: 4, 6, 7, 11, 13, 15, 17 – Bahnhofstrasse.

 Paradeplatz is 900 meters or 11 minutes by foot from the train station.